strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 # Deploying Helm Charts with OpenShift GitOps

-ArgoCD and its supported tools provide a number of different patterns that users can utilize for deploying helm resources.
+ArgoCD and its supported tools provide a number of different patterns that users can utilize for deploying Helm resources.

 1) Argo App pointing at a chart in a Helm repo
 2) Argo App pointing at a chart in a git repo